RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 After the quiz, the next section is a reminder about active listening.

 - Mark each statement true or false:
-- Every listener at 7 Cups must be willing to chat about every possible subject.
+- Every listener at 7 Cups must be willing to chat about every possible subject.| Listeners can choose not to chat about subjects they find upsetting or triggering.
-- You can use your notes to keep a record of your personal boundaries within 7 Cups.
+- You can use your notes to keep a record of your personal boundaries within 7 Cups.|You can use your notes for any records you want to keep.
-- A listener can decide not to have any restrictions on what they are willing to chat about.
+- A listener can decide not to have any restrictions on what they are willing to chat about.|Listeners can chat about any subject except active harm being done in the present.
-- You can discuss members' problems with other listeners.
+- You can discuss members' problems with other listeners.| Listeners must not share the details of any chat.
 - Caring for members must be your priority.
-Caring for yourself comes second.
+Caring for yourself comes second.| Listeners' priority must be to care for themselves.
+- A listeners who needs to hand a chat over to another listener should try to get the member's consent first.|The member might prefer to continue with the original listener, if that is possible.
 {:.quiz}

 # Brief active listening refresher